It'll get you nowhere in life,

 Which I don't."

 A character, having faced an indifferent world for so long, finally gives up all pretense of trying.
-He does the bare minimum to try to get his job done and makes no effort of initiative elsewhere.
-He knows that whatever he tries isn't going to work, so it's just easier to be jaded and cynical, and right than to be constantly disappointed by plans that never work.
+They do the bare minimum to try to get the job done, and make no effort of initiative elsewhere.
+They know that whatever they try isn't going to work, so it's just easier to be jaded and cynical (and right) than to be constantly disappointed by plans that never work.

 - Possibly the "rich hottie" in Local #8.
 He's rich, gorgeous, and considerate, but Megan ends up deciding it "just isn't right" and leaves his bed giving the It's Not You, It's Me line, to which he replies "it never is".
 Megan sees this as proving that he's secretly a jerk, but alternatively, the poor guy has been through this routine so many times that he's completely indifferent to what she thinks of him now since he knows she's not coming back.
 It's the easiest explanation for why his doorman "knows the drill".
 How many Jerkass Casanovas have a doorman who's used to calling a cab for women to go home in the middle of the night?